quantum-ods/qmlcourse/CONTRIBUTING.md

 I chose the PlantUML as a standard for all the diagrams.
 The reason is the simple and understandable syntax and a good quality of final images.
 You should prefer `<latex></latex>` over `<math></math>` for math equations inside blocks of the diagram.

+Any PlantUML diagram can be exported to `.png` with [PlantUML tool](https://plantuml.com/).
+You can download Java `.jar` file from the official site or install binary package.
+[Installation instructions](https://plantuml.com/starting).

+- `apt install plantuml` for Ubuntu
+- `choco install plantuml` for Windows
+- `??????` for Mac

+You can find the documentation on the [official site](https://plantuml.com/sitemap-language-specification).
+If you make any changes in the raw `.plantuml` file you should:

+1. export it in `.png` file (`plantuml filename.plantuml` or `java -jar path_to_plantuml filename.plantuml`)
+2. rebuild the whole book (`jupyter-book build qmlcourseRU`)

 Matplotlib figures should be included in the source code of markdown by `{code-cell} ipython3` blocks to be reproducable.

 ### Building the project